 Not a member but want to buy a copy?
 You'll need to create a free My APA account to purchase.
 Create account

-This article reports on the findings of an investigation into the impacts of specific zoning and subdivision requirements such as setbacks and open space provision on housing costs.
+This issue of Zoning Practice shares findings of an investigation into the impacts of specific zoning and subdivision requirements, such as setbacks and open space provision, on housing costs.

 About the Authors

 Terry Moore, FAICP, is a founder of ECONorthwest, a consulting firm in planning and economics.
 He has managed over 600 projects in transportation and land-use planning, economic development, growth management, and policy analysis.
 He was a Fulbright Scholar in Peru in 1986–1987, among the recipients of APA's 1996 Current Topic Award for Transportation Planning, and a visiting scholar at the National Center for Smart Growth in 2009–2010.
 Moore's articles have appeared in the Journal of the American Planning Association, Land Use Policy, Urban Land, and the Journal of Urban Planning and Development.
 He has contributed to books published by the Lincoln Institute of Land Policy: Land Market Monitoring (2001), Engaging the Future: Forecasts, Scenarios, Plans, and Projects (2007), and Planning Support Systems (2008).
 He was principal author for books published by the American Planning Association: Economic Development Toolbox (2006), a second edition of The Transportation/Land Use Connection (1994; 2007), and Zoning as a Barrier to Multifamily Housing Development (2007).
 He co-authored a chapter on fiscal impacts for the Oxford Handbook of Urban Economics and Planning (2011).
 He has consulted and presented on planning issues in Central and South America, Europe, New Zealand, China, and Africa.